Unit VII. Presence

 Our True nature is the “I am” consciousness in its pure state before

 identification with form.
-Being is the indestructible essence of
+Being is the indestructible essence of everything,

-the words.
-Being is our own essence and we experience it as feelings
+Being is our own essence and we experience it as feelings and our own presence.

 However, when we are growing up, we learn how to use the mind conditionally